CRIMES AND PUNISHMENTS

 (e) Evidence of equivalent experience with a firearm through participation in organized shooting competition or military service;

-(f) Is currently licensed to carry concealed weapons pursuant to this section, unless the license has been revoked for cause;
+(f) A current license to carry concealed weapons pursuant to this section, unless the license has been revoked for cause;

 (g) Completion of any firearms training or safety course or class conducted by a state-certified or national rifle association-certified firearms instructor; or